Log in

 • Road safety tasks including dual handling, refusing to cross in front of vehicles, indicating to curbs, stopping automatically at curbs to prompt checking for traffic.

-• Find and indicate to or lead to parent/carer
+• Find and indicate to or lead to parent/carer/partner

-• Find young person if lost, eloped or hiding
+• Find person who lost, has eloped or run away.

 Medical and Hearing alert & response tasks